The product

 The work

-I owned full product UX for JDM Pro: research, information architecture, interaction design, and visual design across the entire platform.
-The output was not static artifacts.
-I built production-ready Angular front-end code that Jeppesen's back-end engineering team integrated directly into the platform.
-This meant design decisions were validated in working interfaces, not mockups, and the engineering team's front-end burden was removed entirely.
+I owned the full UX process for JDM Pro: research, information architecture, interaction design, and front-end delivery.
+That meant running feedback sessions and usability testing with active administrators, and surveys to quantify the patterns.
+Design output was production-ready Angular code that Jeppesen's back-end team integrated directly into the platform.

 The outcome